GetSimpleCMS/GetSimpleCMS/readme.txt

 ================================================================================
 DESCRIPTION:

-GetSimple CMS is a flatfile CMS package that works fast and efficient and has the best UI around.
+GetSimple CMS is a flatfile CMS that works fast and efficient and has the best UI around.

 Official Website - http://get-simple.info/

-GetSimple CMS was developed by Chris Cagle [ http://chriscagle.me ] and is now passionately supported and developed by a lovely community.
+GetSimple CMS was developed by Chris Cagle [ http://chriscagle.me ] and is now passionately supported and developed by a loving community.